-Note 5 - Intangible Assets
+Note 4 - Intangible Assets

 In March 2013, the Company purchased certain intangible assets related to the commercial production of Camelina.
-See further discussion on acquisition in Note 9.
 The intangible assets include three patents and the related intellectual property associated with these patents.
 These intangible assets acquired have an expected useful life of 17 years and are carried at cost less any accumulated amortization and any impairment losses.

 Amortization is calculated using the straight-line method to allocate the cost of the intangible assets over their estimated useful lives of 17 years.
 Any future costs associated with the maintenance of these patents with indefinite lives will be capitalized and not amortized.
-The Intangible Assets as of March 31, 2014 and December 31, 2013 is shown in the following table:
+The Intangible Assets as of the year ended March 31, 2015 is shown in the following table:

-March 31, 2014 December 31, 2013 Intangible Assets 4,168,841 \$ 4,168,841 Less accumulated amortization (253,057) (195,892) Intangible Assets, net \$ 3,915,784 \$ 3,972,949
+March 31, 2015 December 31, 2014 Intangible Assets 4,168,841 \$ 4,168,841 Less accumulated amortization (502,423) (441,117) Intangible Assets, net \$ 3,666,418 \$ 3,727,724

-Note 6 - Debt
+Note 5 - Debt